 You must make your reservations by phone if you are going to use this option.
 They will take your credit card number to reserve your spot, but you actually pay with your gift cards when you pick up your tickets.
 [Note: Catalina Express isn’t the only ferry company.
 It’s just the only one with gift cards at Costco.]

 - The first thing you’ll need to decide is: whether you are going to Avalon or Two Harbors.

 - If you are going to Avalon, you can leave from San Pedro, Long Beach, Dana Point, Newport Beach or Marina Del Rey.

 - If you are going to Two Harbors, you must leave from San Pedro or Marina Del Rey.

 - Get links and see schedules from the “Plan Your Visit” pages on The Catalina Island Conservancy and The Santa Catalina Island Company.

-- Of course, you can always visit both Avalon and Two Harbors by taking the ferry to Avalon and then taking the safari bus or bicycling to Two Harbors.
+- Of course, you can always visit both Avalon and Two Harbors by taking the ferry to Avalon and then taking the Cyclone to Two Harbors (a high speed open air water shuttle).
+Or you can choose other options like the safari bus or bicycling to Two Harbors.
 Nowadays, people even hike the Trans-Catalina Trail in great numbers.